 SWIMMING IN THIS AREA IS NOT RECOMMENDED.
 BACTERIA TESTING INDICATES

 LEVELS OF CONTAMINATION THAT MAY BE HAZARDOUS TO YOUR

 HEALTH.
 THIS ADVISORY AFFECTS WATERS WITHIN 200’ OF THIS SIGN.

 OFFICE OF THE STATE HEALTH DIRECTOR

-State officials will continue testing the site, and they will remove the sign and notify the public again when the bacteria levels decrease to levels below the standards.
+State officials will continue testing these areas, and they will remove the signs and notify the public again when the bacteria levels decrease to levels below the standards.

 Recreational water quality officials sample 215 sites throughout the coastal region, most of them on a weekly basis, from April to October.
 Testing continues on a reduced schedule during the rest of the year, when fewer people are in the water.